genomic-medicine-sweden/GMS-uploader/README.md

 # GMS-uploader
-utility for uploading sequence and metadata to the NGP
+Utility for uploading sequence and metadata to the NGP.
+Under development.